realmagicgreen/magicgreen11ty/src/articles/2018-05-15-byebye-plastic-bags.md

 They have a vision of a plastic bag free world where the young generation takes care and take action.
 They want to ban the use, sale and production of plastic bags.

 {% assign name = '-02' %}
-{% include partials/image.html, name: name, caption: 'Melati and Isabel in a typical Bali small shop' %}
+{% include 'partials/image.html', name: 'name', caption: 'Melati and Isabel in a typical Bali small shop' %}